ryouchinsa/ryouchinsa.github.io/settings/README.md

 - If any objects are not using attributes, '-' in the object name is not replaced with '\_'.
 - The prefix is used such as '-' + prefix + attribute name.
 - Attribute types are "Single select", "Multiple select", and "Text input".
-- You can assign 0-9 number keys and A-Z alphabet keys to attribute names.
+- You can assign 0-9 number keys, A-Z alphabet keys, and modifier flags such as command, control, and shift keys to attribute names.
 - Right click on the attributes table header, "Sort alphabetically" menu appears.

 ![attributes](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/a4fb8154-3391-49c2-94d0-20513395a085)